futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 include arr v = MA.writeArray arr v True
 ```

-Let's consider this very simple graph:
+Now let's consider this very simple graph:

 <img class="figure centered" src="/images/sample_graph.png" alt="Sample graph" />

-and now let's look at the generate and prune technique at a high level:
+and let's look at the generate and prune technique at a high level:
 the "generate" step describes how to create all possible trees
 from a given vertex.
 The following picture illustrates it for the sample graph
-above, notice that the greyed-out nodes are not yet generated but will be on-demand
+above, notice that the generated tree is infinite.
+The nodes that are greyed-out
-if necessary:
+are not yet generated and will be only if it's necessary:

 <img class="figure centered" src="/images/generate_prune_1.png" alt="Inductive graph" />

 The "prune" step discards the sub-trees that violate to the invariants of DFS,
 namely those that have already been discovered.
-Back to our example, after the
+Back to our example, when the
-trees labelled `a` and `b` are traversed, the tree with root `a` is discarded
+algorithm reaches `b`, it will discard the tree with root `a` because it has been
-because a tree with the same label has already been discovered and the algorithm
-traverses the tree labelled `c`:
+already been discovered and traverses the tree whose root is labelled `c` instead:

 <img class="figure centered" src="/images/generate_prune_3.png" alt="Inductive graph" />